sergiodxa/remix-utils/README.md

 > Check #RevalidateLink for more information and a component version of this feature that works without JS.

-This Hooks is mostly useful if you want to trigger the revalidation manually from an effect, examples of this are:
+This Hook is mostly useful if you want to trigger the revalidation manually from an effect, examples of this are:

 - Set an interval to trigger the revalidation
 - Revalidate when the browser tab is focused again